JannieT/deckserver/README.md

 ### What it does

-So you might have some notes on a topic like this:
+You might have some notes on a topic in markdown.
+This can become your slide deck for a talk by simply chopping the content up in screen-sized chunks, like this:

 ```
 # Cambodia